WatForm/fortress-journal-eval/README.md

    -> fortress-journal-results/sat/sat-file-list1.txt (397 files)

 5. Translate sat ones into alloy format
    a.
-Follow readme in util/TPTPtoAlloy to build that utility
+Follow readme in util/TPTPtoAlloy to build that utility (standalone program - does not require Alloy or Fortress)
    b.
 Copy /util/TPTPtoAlloy/build/distributions/TPTPtoAlloy-1.0.zip to root directory and unzip it
    c.
 Adjust parameters in python/translate-list-files.py, and set it to translate from tptp to alloy format
    f.
 Run the script with